TheBox97/HPC_Project_E.M-G.M/Exercise_1/README.md

-Remember that the program is an hybrid parallelization and to specify the number of openMP threads each MPI process will spawn use the environmental variable OPENMP_NUM_THREADS as follow `export OPENMP_NUM_THREADS=<number_of_threads_per_process>`.
+Remember that the program is an hybrid parallelization and to specify the number of openMP threads each MPI process will spawn use the environmental variable OPENMP_NUM_THREADS with `export OPENMP_NUM_THREADS=<number_of_threads_per_process>`.

+### Data generated
+As the program game_of_life finish it's evolution, a file *data.txt* is created and inside it's saved the number of generated threads , the number of MPI processes and the mean of the time taken by the evolution.
+If the file allready exist all those data are appended into suh file.

+This file can be used to plot a scalability study with gnuplot.

+The results of the evolution are instead saved on the folder results which is resetted evry new run of the program.

+The programm will also print on the standard output some usefull information like the option taken , the number of MPI processes and the number of openMP threads.

+### Sbatch scripts
+The sbatch scripts can be used to generate the data required for the scalability studies.
+They can be found on the data folder and can be used with `sbatch <sbatch_script>`.
+They are :
+- slurm_grid.job: used to produce the openMP scalability datas
+- slurm_gri_MPI.job: used to produce the strong MPI scalability datas
+- slurm_grid_serial.job: used to produce the serial time for the 3 studied dimensioons

+The job will save the data in the scalability folder and will also save on the output_grid folder the output produced in the standard output.